MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 |---|---|---|
 |<br>▪ Does it expose **request/response API?**<br>▪ Does it have **query APIs**?<br>▪ Is it a **compute** component?<br>▪ Is it a job processing component?|<br>▪ **Control/management plane access** for public-facing Azure services<br>▪ **Data plane access** for instance, CRUD (create, read, update, delete) operations.|<br>▪ Does your **release process** involve downtime?<br>▪ What's the likelihood of **introducing bugs**?
 If the workload integrates with other systems, there may be integration bugs that you need to consider.<br>▪ How do **routine operations**, for instance, patching, impact the availability target?
 Have you factored in third-party dependencies?<br>▪ Is your **staffing** big enough to support 24/7 emergency and emergency backup on call rotation?<br>▪ Does the application have **noisy neighbors** (outside your scope of control) that could potentially cause disruptions?|

-#### Measurement of targets
+#### Measure targets

 SLOs must be measurable and measured within a observability window.
-Ideally, the calculation should be automated.

-If an SLO can be measured in units within a time window, systems can emit those units and measure over time.
+If an SLO can be measured in units collected from the system, the calculation should be automated.
 However, if the contributing factors are  nuanced, it may be harder to automate.

 SLOs are commonly expressed as a percentage, such as 99.9, 99.95, or 99.995 for mission-critical workloads.
 However, SLOs can also be a statement.
 Combine both approaches to arrive at a numerical value that can be calculated through metrics emitted by the system and also cover other nuanced factors.

 SLO is a correlation of measurable indicators to determine what's acceptable, and otherwise.
 Using **Service Level Indicators (SLIs)** is a common way to standardize targets from a set of metrics.

+##### Correlate indicators

-It describes what is measured, how it's measured, and from what perspective it's measured.
+SLIs describes what is measured, how it's measured, and from what perspective it's measured.
 An indicator isn't useful unless you **set a threshold**.
-SLO  A good SLI helps you identify when an SLO is at risk of being breached.
+A good SLI helps you identify when an SLO is at risk of being breached.
+When deciding on which SLIs to include, consider the factors that influence SLO.

-Different types of components emit SLIs that are relevant to them.
+For instance, different type components emit SLIs that are relevant to them.
 For instance, if you want to calculate the SLO of a flow that requires the user to interact with a component through response/request API, the SLIs would require measuring server latency and time to process requests.
 On the other hand, throughput and error rates aren't applicable to continuous compute environments such as VMs, VMSS, or Azure Batch.

-Moreover, the weight of SLIs differs based on the influencing factors.
-For example,

-- Request/response components can be bucketed by operation size, and common SLOs include error/success rate, latency, and capacity.

-- Query APIs can vary by operation sizes or costs, and error/success rate and capacity are more applicable while latency is proportional to some normalized operation cost.

-- Compute components are a continuous environment and execute application code, and SLOs should include metrics for availability of compute or interruption rate.

-- Job processing components process data through a series of asynchronous steps and potentially discrete services.

-The type of interaction also plays a significant role.

-- Control plane access should take into consideration error Rate and latency targets for  synchronous API responses andr long-running operations, such as resource creation, deletion, and so on.

-- Data plane access depends the set of data plane APIs for interacting with your service, each with SLO targets.
+Type of interaction is a significant contributing factor.
+Control plane access should take into consideration the error rate and latency indicators for synchronous API responses and for long-running operations, such as resource creation, deletion, and so on.
+Data plane access depends the set of data plane APIs for interacting with your service, each with SLO targets.